Find the main differences between Premium, Middle Segment, and Low-Cost car rental companies in 2023.

 Deeply rooted in the main tourist destinations of the Mediterranean sea. such as Alicante, Valencia, Castellon, Malaga, Ibiza, although in recent years they have also spread to destinations such as Madrid, Barcelona, Rome, Sicily, Greek Islands, Milan, Pisa, Bordeaux, Nice, Marseille, Munich, Amsterdam, Berlin and more.

 They offer very low prices when booking, but, as a general rule, users are surprised with credit card Deposits of amounts greater than one thousand Euros (some Premium in some locations take also large deposits, please read always the car rental terms and conditions when booking).
-These amounts are defined in the terms and conditions, but many users do not pay attention to read them.
-They count, on numerous occasions, with additional costs when collecting the vehicle, especially related to the fuel.
+These amounts are defined in the terms and conditions, but many users do not pay attention to reading them.
+They count, on numerous occasions, with additional costs when collecting the vehicle, especially related to fuel.

 The Deposit is the amount that the supplier will require at pick-up as a guarantee, held on the credit card, in the event of damage or theft of the vehicle.
 Visit our guide on card blocking to find out what the different rental companies are and how they differ at this point.